 What the Paleo Diet Is:

 Paleo is a lifestyle.
 It is a way of eating that focuses on the way our ancestors (the supposed cavemen) ate.
-Since you do not have to restrict your calories, carbs, or fat, you won’t be hungry still at the end of the day like you may be with other diets.
-I feel satisfied after every meal I eat.
+Since you don’t have to restrict your calories, carbs, or fat, you won’t be hungry still at the end of the day like you may be with other diets.
+I’m satisfied after every meal I eat.
 Not super full and bloated feeling, not hungry still, but SATISFIED.

 How My Beliefs Differ from Others in the Paleo Community:

 Just a disclaimer – I do not agree with everything many leaders in the Paleo community suggest.
 The Paleo diet is supposed to mimic the diet of the cavemen from the Paleolithic era.
-It is suggested that these cavemen hunted and gathered their food because this was the time before farming and agriculture.
+They say these cavemen hunted and gathered their food because this was the time before farming and agriculture.
 I’m sure there have been people in history who lived in caves and did hunt and gather their food, but these people were not the half-man, half-ape people that we think of when we hear “cavemen.”

 I am a Christian and believe that God created the world and everything in it.
 Genesis 1:1 says “In the beginning, GOD created the heavens and the earth.”
 Genesis 1:27 tells us “So God created man in his own image, in the image of God, created he him; male and female created he them.”
 This was the sixth day of creation.
 We did not evolve over millions of years, as evolution suggests.